pyinfra-dev/pyinfra/docs/deploy-process.rst

     # @local: A -> B -> A-1 -> B-1
     # Other:       B -> A   -> B-1

-The probelm is that combining these two means A needs B and B needs A, causing a loop and raising an error.
+The problem is that combining these two means A needs B and B needs A, causing a loop and raising an error.
 We can use the ``host.loop`` function to prevent this occurring by providing the loop position to ``pyinfra``:

 .. code:: python